bengineer19/productivity-puzzle/README.md

 The aim of this was for me to learn the basics of D3, not to write good quality code! 🤷‍♂️Please don't judge me 🤙

-I also wanted to take a break from Reactivity and UI frameworks, so this is all CSS and JS
+I also wanted to take a break from Reactivity and UI frameworks, so this is all vanilla CSS and JS.